 I mainly use this fabulous carbon speargun – a prototype of the “Ragnarok diablo Fusion”.
 It is a rollergun, but with the opportunity to use it with different types of elastic band set up.
 I use it in a Fusion1 set up.
 That is 18mm bands (25,5cm) on the underside, and 20mm (18cm) on the upper side.
 Connected with 1,5mm Dyneema, instead of having one long rubber, reaching around on both sides.
 To make this possible, the Roisub head “PrismaTS” is used.

 The gun is a 75’er, Sigalsub trigger, with a 8mm Sandvik spear.
+In the wintertime, where the rubber becomes a bit more stiff, I use the same speargun with a 6,5mm Sigalsub spear.

 I hunt in different settings – sometimes just along the beach or at a reef, but once in a while, I go on a pier, to see if I can get myself a cod or perhaps a mullet.
 I need a shorter speargun, that allows me to search the cracks and caves in the pier.
 For that, I use my old “Lanara 75” speargun.
 It ain’t broke, so I dont need to fix it – I have had it for many years … probably bought on a holiday trip to Greece.
 Equipped with 18mm elastic bands, it packs a quite ok punch, and threaded tip allows me to change the head, if I happen to hit the pier (through the fish, of course).